Saint Kitts And Nevis - Tips

 colonization did not begin until 1623-24, when first English, then

-colonists arrived on St. Christopher's
+French colonists arrived on St. Christopher's

 Island, whose name the English